-Videos on social learning and behavioral traditions in animals:
+Videos on social learning and behavioral traditions in animals will include (but might not be limited to):

-- "Selective copying versus blind imitation" (V. Horner): The roots of cultural learning in chimpanzees and human children. - "Pacific social culture in baboons" (R. Sapolsky). - "Helping Hands training program": Inter-specific social learning and operant conditioning in brown capuchin monkeys. - Artificial language training in encultured great apes. - Cultured birds: Tool-making and tool-use traditions in New Caledonian crows.
+- "Selective copying versus blind imitation" (V. Horner): The roots of cultural learning in chimpanzees and human children. - "Pacific social culture in baboons" (R. Sapolsky). - "Helping Hands training program": Inter-specific social learning and operant conditioning in brown capuchin monkeys. - Artificial language training in encultured great apes. - Cultured birds: Tool-making and tool-use traditions in New Caledonian crows. - "Conversations with dolphins", The Nature of Things, CBC.